Archive

 DEP Abandoned Wood Turtle Habitat Protections

-September 21st, 2009 Bill Wolfe No comments
+September 21st, 2009 No comments

 wood_turtle

-But unless you closely follow the technical discussion on the NJ Highlands email listserve, you probably don't know that DEP abandoned a key regulatory tool to protect critical habitat of the State threatened species, Wood Turtle.
+Unless you closely follow the technical discussion on the NJ Highlands email listserve, you probably don’t know that DEP abandoned a key regulatory tool to protect critical habitat of the State threatened species, Wood Turtle.

 There were no press conferences, action alerts, sign on letters or other forms of protest by environmental groups.
-Yes, if one knew where to look, one could find some mention opposing this rollback in the fine print of written comments formally submitted to DEP on the rule proposal by a few conservation groups with biological expertise.
+Yes, if one knew where to look, one could find some mention opposing this rollback by reading the fine print of written comments formally submitted to DEP on the rule proposal by a few conservation groups with biological expertise.
 But no major political or media opposition was mounted.

 As a result, there was no press coverage to alert the public and no accountability for the DEP politicians who did this vile deed.